 Yes, shame is a nasty passenger.
 As a therapist I find it lurking inside even the most beautiful, caring, successful people.
-No matter who a child grows up to become, if the shame messages have gone in, these wonderful adults will often end up in a place where they find themselves questioning their worth or wondering if they are loveable.
+No matter who a child grows up to become, if the shame messages have gone in, these wonderful adults will often end up questioning their worth or wondering if they are loveable.

-When a person is shamed it’s crushing.
-The experience of shame leaves them feeling uncovered, exposed and judged.
-It makes a person want to hide.
+When you are shamed, it’s crushing.
+The experience leaves you uncovered, exposed and judged.
+It makes you want to hide.

-Shame impacts by causing you to feel embarrassed and wanting to withdraw.
+Shame embarrasses.
+It makes you withdraw.
 It leaves you feeling inadequate and powerless.

-The judgement might come from outside at first, but then we judge ourselves.
-It’s the inner voice that criticises and ridicules us; tells us we are not good enough.
+The judgement might come from outside at first, but then you judge yourself.
+It’s the inner voice that criticises and ridicules; says you’re not enough.

 Where it starts

-If the shame messages have gone in during childhood they can be more difficult to shift because children are so vulnerable and tend to believe what is said to them as truth.
-Children have an uncanny way of internalising what is said or done to them and end up in a place of self-blame, even when they are not at fault.
+If the shame messages have gone in during childhood, they can be more difficult to shift because children are so vulnerable.
+Children believe what is said to them as truth.
+Children have an uncanny way of internalising things that go wrong, and end up in a place of self-blame, even when they are not at fault.